+Staufenbiel recently created a new production of Elektra for Minnesota Opera.
+His 2016 production of Das Rheingold for Minnesota Opera was reprised at Arizona Opera and at L'Opéra de Montréal and was named a Star Tribune Classical Pick of the Decade.
+He also recently created a new production of Gordon Getty's Usher House and Canterville Ghost for the Center of Contemporary Opera in NY and LA Opera.
 Staufenbiel's interdisciplinary approach to opera extends to his academic activity.
 He recently left his position after seventeen years as the director of the opera program at the University of California, Santa Cruz, where he has mounted a wide spectrum of award-winning productions ranging from traditional operas to original works by contemporary composers.
-He holds degrees in Philosophy and Music including a Doctor of Musical Arts from the Eastman School of Music and currently resides in San Francisco.
+Staufenbiel holds degrees in Philosophy and Music including a Doctor of Musical Arts from the Eastman School of Music and currently resides in San Francisco.